goosst/WaterLevelDetection/README.md

 ## (Possible) next steps

-- clean up Kicad files (they work but there are additional items added for debugging purposes)
+- optimize Kicad files (they work but there are additional items added for debugging purposes)
   - remove incorrect R_pulldown1 (or don't connect when using it)
   - remove place for redundant component (MAX 417 and related jumpers)
 - create a proper 4-20mA, 24V converter using SMD components and compact converters